4 Ways CORTEX Helps Payers & Providers Connect & Collaborate

 XSOLIS helps usher in this new future centered on technology, focused on the member, and collaborative across the continuum of care, acting as the bridge between payer and provider.
 Here are four ways XSOLIS’ CORTEX platform is improving the connection and expanding the network.

 1. Real-Time AnalyticsOne of the biggest obstacles to a collaborative relationship between payers and providers has been shared data.
-XSOLIS’ platform, CORTEX solves this by extracting data from the electronic medical record and applying natural language and machine learning to provide real-time updates of the patient’s clinical picture that can be accessed by both payers and providers.
+XSOLIS’ platform, CORTEX solves this by extracting data from the electronic medical record and applying natural language processing and machine learning to provide real-time updates of the patient’s clinical picture that can be accessed by both payers and providers.

 2. Access to the Same Data